News

 1. BRACE/RSET – prioritisation of adult social care and social work innovations for evaluation

 The BRACE/RSET project was a collaboration between the National Institute for Health and Care Research (NIHR) rapid evaluation centres, BRACE (The Birmingham, RAND and Cambridge Evaluation Centre) and RSET (The Rapid Service Evaluation Team).
 It was initiated by NIHR in July 2019, with the aim of identifying, by November 2019, a prioritised shortlist of UK adult social care and social work innovations suitable for evaluation by the two rapid evaluation teams, and to inform the NIHR Health and Social Care Delivery Research (HSDR) Programme and other NIHR programmes in relation to their commissioning priorities for adult social care and social work.
 The team chose to adapt the JLA PSP approach because of its established method for involving stakeholders, and because of the opportunity to draw on recent learning from the JLA Adult Social Work PSP.
-Here is the project report and here is the paper.
+Here is the project report (.PDF) and here is the paper.

 The timeframe did not allow for the recruitment and convening of a stakeholder-led Steering Group, so the process was led by the project team.
 The JLA’s Senior Adviser at the time, Katherine Cowan, was a member of this group, and advised on method, but not in her JLA capacity, so the project was not affiliated with the JLA.
 The following four steps were followed: